HappySeal/Term-Project-1/Notes/IE206 Term Project I.md

 - Total number of dead people is affected from the vaccination as well up to a certain treashold.
 For coefficient of 0.5, number of dead people is approximated as 11.47 in 100 Monte-Carlo simulations.
 As the vaccination rate goes down to 0.2, number of dead people increased to 12.01.
 However as the coefficient of the vaccination rate goes up to 0.8, number of dead people is approximately equal to 11.5, which is almost the same as coefficient of vaccination rate 0.5.
 This means that speed of vaccination prevents deaths up to a certain level.

-## 3.
+## c.
 - Under the policy of vaccination and isolation together, keeping the isolation probability at its original value q_s=0.5, the effect of vaccination rate  is examined by changing the original vaccination rate function.
 $$
 \\0.2\bigg(\frac{1}{t_v-19}\bigg)\leftarrow0.5\bigg(\frac{1}{t_v-19}\bigg)\rightarrow 0.8\bigg(\frac{1}{t_v-19}\bigg)\
 $$
+- write here infected

 - According to the (figures 0.2 0.5 0.8 vaccination rate overall),as the vaccination rate becomes higher, the number of dead people decreases.
-This situation can be seen clearly in (figures 0.2 0.5 0.8 vaccination rates per iteration).
-In the case where isolation probability is kept as constant and vaccination rate is decreased to 0.2,(figure 0.2 per iteration), people died in each iteration on average is more than vaccination rate of 0.8 with the same isolation probability. (figure 0.8 per iteration)
+This situation can be seen clearly comparing (figures 0.2 0.5 0.8 vaccination rate overall).
+In the case where isolation probability is kept as constant and vaccination rate is decreased to 0.2,(figure 0.2 overall), people died in total on average is more than vaccination rate of 0.8 with the same isolation probability(figure 0.8 overall) .
+In the case of vaccination probability 0.2, number of dead people is equal to 17 (in figure 0.2 overall) whereas when vaccination probability increases to 0.5, that value decreases to 11(in figure 0.5 overall).
+Even though this correlation applies until a certain threshold, if the vactination rate keeps increasing under the same isolation probability, total number of dead people does not affected significantly similar to the Alternative Scenario b.(in figure 0.8 overall)

-## 4.
+## d.
 - Under the policy of vaccination and isolation together, keeping the vaccination rate at its original value according to the function...WRITE HERE THE FUNCTION IN LATEX , the effect of infection probability  is examined by changing the original probability q_s=0.5.